missjhin/Projects/README.md

-# Web-Dev-Projects
+# PROJECTS
-web dev laboratories and activities
+posting for laboratories, activities and any of my projects for future references